Gabrielnero000/PBR-Playground/README.md

 In the PBR's world the most popular techniques are **ray-based** techniques, specifically **Ray Tracing** and **Path Tracing**.
 Both tries to simulate the phenom of the human vision using rules from physics (that's were the "physical based" comes from).

-So, to understand  how those algorithms works, we need
+So, to understand  how those algorithms works, we need to understand how the vision works.
+Every eletromagnetic phenom (Wi-FI,

 ## Gallery: Images of Experiments